Christian McFarlane: Manchester City

 On 27 January 2025, McFarlane was sold by New York City to fellow City Football Group club, Manchester City.

+Leicester City (loan)

+On 29 July 2026, McFarlane joined Leicester City on loan from Manchester City for the 2026–27 season.

 International career

 McFarlane is eligible to represent England, the United States, or Jamaica.
 He was called up to a training camp for the United States under-16s in August 2022.
 He represented England under-16 in a set of friendlies in November 2022.
 He was called up to a training camp with the United States U17s in January 2023 in preparation for the 2023 CONCACAF U-17 Championship.
 He was called up to the United States under-16s for the 2023 U-16 International Dream Cup.

 On 6 September 2023, McFarlane made his England U17 debut during a 3–2 defeat to Portugal at the Pinatar Arena.
 On 20 May 2024, McFarlane was included in the England squad for the 2024 UEFA European Under-17 Championship.
 He started three of their four games at the tournament including the quarter-final elimination against Italy.

 On 4 September 2024, McFarlane made his England U18 debut during a 2-2 draw with Portugal at the Lafarge Foot Avenir.

 McFarlane made his U19 debut during a 2-0 win over Ukraine at Pinatar Arena on 3 September 2025.